Home / Insights / Field diagnostics

 Catch it at commissioning, not after

 Every one of these tests is cheaper before handover than after a plant trip.
 Take the vibration baseline at both bearing housings (drive and non-drive end), in horizontal, vertical and axial directions, on the housing itself — never the base frame.
-Assess it against the ISO 20816 zones: a new fan belongs in Zone A or B, and a Zone C reading at commissioning is an installation problem to be found and fixed, not a “monitor it later” note.
+Assess it against ISO 14694, the fan-specific vibration standard, measured per ISO 14695: a newly commissioned fan should be at or below the start-up level for its application category — 4.5 mm/s RMS for a BV-3 fan rigidly mounted, 6.3 mm/s RMS on anti-vibration mounts — and a reading above that is an installation problem to be found and fixed, not a “monitor it later” note.
 On variable-speed boiler ID and forced-draft (FD) fans, sweep the full speed range once and watch for any speed where vibration jumps — that is a resonance.
 Program it out as a skip band and record it in the commissioning report.
 Two minutes on the day beats a shutdown in the year.

 Talk to us about fan vibration diagnosis →